| |

 Apple pie is said to be an American invention.
+The sweet aroma you get

-The sweet aroma you get when fresh apples are cooked with cinnamon is unmistakable.
-There are many versions of the pie.
+are many versions of the pie.
 Below is an open pie baked in a pie dish.
-This recipe also uses easily available red apples like Red Delicious, instead of Bramley.

 250g plain flour